machinetranslate/machinetranslate.org/contributing/style.md

 ## Consistency

-Keep consistency with the other articles style.
+Keep consistency with the other article’s style.

 - _Goals_
 - _Challenges_